practicalli/neovim/termux/custom-shell.md

-# Customise the shell
+# Customise shell

-> Customising the shell is optional, although gives an enhanced experience.
+Customising the shell is optional, although gives an enhanced experience.

 Zsh provides the richest command line experience, providing many advanced features over bash.
-The [Prezto configuration](https://github.com/sorin-ionescu/prezto) provides a simple way to configure Zsh features and also supports [powerline10k terminal theme](https://github.com/romkatv/powerlevel10k), providing context specific information and a more engaging visual experience.
+Oh My Zsh is a community configuration that provides a simple way to configure Zsh features and also supports [powerline10k terminal theme](https://github.com/romkatv/powerlevel10k), providing context specific information and a more engaging visual experience.

-## Before installation

-Ensure [XDG locations have been set](setup.md) in the `~.profile` file, check with `echo $XDG_CONFIG_HOME` and use `source ~/.profile` if that environment variable is not set.
+> Practicalli uses [Prezto community configuration](https://github.com/sorin-ionescu/prezto), unfortunately this does not work well on Termux.

 ## Install Zsh

 Install the zsh package using the Termux package manager

 ```